Back To Search Results

 Mechanism of Action

-Mechanism of Resistance: The mechanism of resistance of influenza virus is antigenic drift and shift in their surface glycoproteins.
+Mechanism of Resistance: The mechanism of resistance of influenza viruses involves antigenic drift and shift in their surface glycoproteins.
 Antigenic drift is the process in which minor modifications occur in key viral epitopes through point mutations; antigenic shift results in a complete exchange of hemagglutinin (HA) or neuraminidase (NA) genes.
 Antigenic shift emerges mainly in influenza A viruses due to their vast animal reservoirs.
-The consequence of the antigenic shift frequently leads to a pandemic.[7]
+Antigenic shift is a process frequently associated with the outbreak of pandemics.[7]

 Pharmacokinetics